 Nashville Farmers’ Market- MAP

-The centuries’ old Nashville Farmers’ Market is open all year and is the perfect place to wander around the 16 acres to look at all the vendors.
+The centuries-old Nashville Farmers’ Market is open all year and is the perfect place to wander around the 16 acres to look at all the vendors.
 It is also a great place to pick up some picnic supplies for your picnic in one of the parks that are mentioned above!
-Sometimes they even has some musical performances at the Market.
+Sometimes they even have some musical performances at the Market.

 For some great views of colorful candy, and maybe even some free samples, stop in at Savannah’s Candy Kitchen.
 Some of the other candy stores are Goo Goo Cluster Shop, Dessert Bar, Leon’s Candy, and Rocket Fizz.
 We were too full from our great meal at Ole Red, so we only window-shopped.

 TIP: Make sure to bring some home as souvenirs!

 How to get around Music City

 Downtown Nashville is definitely walkable, but there are times when you will need to travel from one end to the other and that can be a haul.
 Save some footsteps by renting a bike and your feet will thank you later!

 Other ways to get around Nashville on your weekend visit to the city